SyluxDX/cargoship/README.md

 ## Time Windows

+### maxTime

+_template_

+Time limit calculating by using the first valid file to download and add minutes equal to maxTime value

+_add more info_

+### windowLimit

+_template_

+Time limit calculated by substratcing minutes equal to windowLimit value to current date

+_add more info_

 ### ToDo
+- Update README with futher description of Time Windows
 - Create Makefile to build scripts to windows and linux
 - Makefile to clean ftdata and run server?
 - Test golang connections to SFTP server